 - Paolo De Ventura looks at early Italian literature and the historical evolution of the Italian language.

-- Elystan Griffiths' interests include social and political writing of the 18th and 19th centuries, women’s writing and the pastoral.
+- Elystan Griffiths researches social and political writing of the 18th and 19th centuries, women’s writing and the pastoral.

 - Nigel Harris focuses on three sometimes related interests: allegorical and symbolic uses of animals in medieval literature; late medieval didactic literature (in Latin and German), and its methods of conveying religious and ethical ideas to an increasingly wide audience